ATRAC: ATRAC3 (LP2 and LP4 Modes)

 FFmpeg has an implementation of an ATRAC3 decoder, which was converted to fixed precision and implemented in the Rockbox series of firmware for ARM, Coldfire and MIPS processors.
 RealAudio8 is a high-bitrate implementation of ATRAC3 (up to 352.8kbit/s).
+Atracdenc is an open source implementation of ATRAC3 compatible encoder which also can use RealAudio container.

 The PlayStation 3 video game Race Driver: Grid uses 224 simultaneous streams of ATRAC3 compressed audio, with between one and eight channels per stream at sample rates between 24 and 48 kHz, each filtered using 512 frequency bands of adaptive equalisation, routed via six reverb units running on the same SPU co-processor (one of eight on the PS3's Cell chip), alongside 7.1 channel hybrid third-order Ambisonic mixing.

 ATRAC3plus

 This codec is used in Sony Hi-MD Walkman devices (e.g., "Hi-LP and Hi-SP"), Network Walkman players, Memory Stick players, VAIO Pocket, PS3 and PSP console, and ATRAC CD players.
 It is a hybrid subband/MDCT codec based on a 16 channel QMF followed by a 128-point MDCT.
 Prior to MDCT coding, Generalized Harmonic Analysis (GHA) is used to extract tonal components, an improved version of the process used in ATRAC3.
 As in previous ATRAC versions, gain control is used to control preecho rather than variable sized transforms, although different MDCT windows are apparently possible.

-SonicStage version 3.4, released in Feb 2006, introduced ripping CDs in bitrates 320 and 352.
+SonicStage version 3.4, released in February 2006, introduced ripping CDs in bitrates 320 and 352.
 The available bitrates are: 48, 64, 96, 128, 160, 192, 256, 320 and 352 kbit/s.
 The newer bitrates are not always compatible with all older hardware decoders, however, some of the older hardware has been found to be compatible with certain newer ATRAC3plus bitrates.

 MiniDiscs recorded in this format are incompatible with older players.

 In a test conducted by an independent firm, but financed by Sony, it was concluded that ATRAC3plus at 64 kbit/s is equal in subjective sound quality to an obsolete MP3 encoder at 128 kbit/s.
 Performance against modern high quality MP3 encoders was not evaluated.